michael-collins/feeling-responsive/collections/_assignments/project-1.md

 #### Week 4: Finish production and present work

-1. Upload final materials
+1. Upload final materials as a `LASTNAME-project1-files.zip` file
-2. Submit final work statement
+   1. Include final work statement
       * MS Word .doc format
       * 150 words minimum
+      * file name: `LASTNAME-project1-statement.doc`
+   2. Include the media you created
-3. Participate in work critique with peers
+2. Participate in work critique with peers

 #### Week 5: (Optional)

-1. Submit work revisions based on peer and instructor feedback.
-This is optional.
+1. If all work was completed and submitted on time, you may submit work revisions based on peer and instructor feedback.
+This is not required.

 ### Writing a work statement